mctechnology17/mctechnology17/README.md

   <details>
     <summary>see more...</summary>

-    VimTools is a tool to complement your editor favorite text / code vim, vi, nvim, Gvim or MacVim.
+    VimTools is a plugin to complement your editor favorite text / code vim, vi, nvim, Gvim or MacVim.

   </details> </td>